labbces/ContFree-NGS/README.md

 Note that the accuracy of ContFree-NGS contamination removal is directly dependent on the accuracy of the taxonomic classification engine, as ContFree-NGS uses the taxonomic label of each sequence to remove those that are from contaminants.

 ## Example

+To assess the contamination of a NGS dataset, ContFree-NGS exploits a taxonomic classification file containing a taxon ID (NCBI Taxonomic ID) for every sequence in the dataset.
+This taxonomic classification file can be generated with a taxonomic classification tool, such as [Kraken2](https://github.com/DerrickWood/kraken2) or [Kaiju](https://github.com/bioinformatics-centre/kaiju).

 We have prepared a Sugarcane contaminated dataset for your first run, it is available at [ContFree-NGS/data/](https://github.com/labbces/ContFree-NGS/tree/main/data).
 This dataset contains three files:
 * [contaminated_sugarcane_1.fastq](https://github.com/labbces/ContFree-NGS/blob/main/data/contaminated_sugarcane_1.fastq) and [contaminated_sugarcane_2.fastq](https://github.com/labbces/ContFree-NGS/blob/main/data/contaminated_sugarcane_2.fastq): Two paired-end files containing 1000 reads (800 from SP80-3280, a genotype of Sugarcane spp., 150 from the bacteria Acinetobacter baumanii and 50 from the fungus Aspergillus fumigatus);